ACS Award in the Chemistry of Materials

 Sponsored by DuPont

-Other than the restriction on publishing, Wilson has found that industrial life suits him well.
-He thrives on working in teams, particularly enjoying the interchange of knowledge that arises between colleagues with different fields of expertise.
-In addition, he says, "the projects that I've been associated with have called on me, over and over, to learn new stuff.
-There's enough variety that I feel like I've always been a student."
+"When you work at a company you have to focus," Langer says.
+"I've enjoyed coming up with different ideas on all kind of things and then watching them spin out."
+He also enjoys teaching and training future generations of scientists.
+Indeed, more than 150 students who graduated from his MIT labs are now themselves teaching and researching at institutions around the world.

-In fact, flexibility is crucial in business, Wilson believes.
-"In industry, you have to be willing to bend with the times and the needs of the business," he says.
-"The constraints on the kind of research you do are not only, 'Can it be done?', but also, 'Is it worth doing, and can we make any money doing it?' "
+Langer, 58, says he is eager to move more of his ideas out of the lab and into the clinic where they can begin to help people in need.
+He also looks forward to sending more young scientists out into the world.
+"The chemical aspects of biomedical engineering are incredibly important and will only get more so," he says.

-The award will be presented before the Division of Inorganic Chemistry.—Sophie Rovner
+The award address will be presented before the Division of Polymer Chemistry.—Michael McCoy

 Join the conversation